Behind the Booking Flow: A Small Sliver of a Big Redesign

 This phase let us test layouts, flows, and interactions with low effort — so we could see what worked, what didn’t, and what was worth pushing further.

 Like any big redesign, not every idea worked perfectly the first time.
-We had a tight timeline, and the app was something a lot of people cared about — so input came from stakeholders, marketing, and other designers, all at once.
+We had a tight timeline, and the app was something a lot of people cared about.
+Input came from stakeholders, marketing, and other designers, all at once.

 The concepts behind the color choices got diluted as more voices weighed in, and we lost some of the clarity we’d built up earlier.
-Unfortunately, there wasn’t time for formal user testing — so instead, we did our best to step back, run a fresh heuristic evaluation, and revisit our competitive analysis to get the flow back on track.
+Unfortunately, there wasn’t time for formal user testing.
+Instead, we did our best to step back, run a fresh heuristic evaluation, and revisit our competitive analysis to get the flow back on track.

 After going back to the drawing board, I had an idea that helped push us toward a much cleaner, more usable UI: